• Search

 VENUE

 All events are free and open to the public.
-They will be held in Rozsa Center for the Performing Arts on the Michigan Tech campus.
-Please see the Festival Admission page for information about how to get in.
+The festival will be held in the Rozsa Center for the Performing Arts on the Michigan Tech campus, with additional films hosted by MTU Film Board in Fisher 135.

 Find us on Instagram and Facebook